Srivilliputhur

 It is on the Virudhunagar - Sengottai line of the Southern Railway, about 74 km south of Madurai and connected by road and rail with Madurai, Rajapalayam, Sankarankovil & Sengottai, Sivakasi and Sattur.

 Etymology

 As per historical legend, the land around Srivilliputhur was under the rule of Queen Malli.
 The queen had two sons called Villi and Kandan.
 While the two were hunting in a forest, a tiger killed Kandan.
 Unaware of this, Villi searched for his brother, got tired and fell asleep.
 In his dream, divinity narrated to him what happened to his brother.
 By divine orders, Villi founded a city.
-The city is originally named after its founder, Villi forming the word Sri-Villi-Puthur and also known as Mallivalanaadu.
-Thiru is the Tamil salutation and an alternative to Sanskrit word "Sri" and that is why it is also called as a Thiruvilliputhur.
+The city is originally named after its founder, Villi forming the word Thiru-Villi-Puthur and also known as Mallivalanaadu. '"Sri is the Sanskrit alternative to Tamil word "Thiru" and that is why it is also called as a Srivilliputhur.
+Pasurams of Alwars mention this place as Thiruvilliputhur.

 As per another legend, the town is called the town of the bowman from the Tamil word villi meaning bow.